lacanoid/pgddl/README.md

 - `ddlx_drop(oid)` - builds SQL DDL drop statements
 - `ddlx_script(oid)` - builds SQL DDL scripts of entire dependancy trees

-These are useful with various `reg*` types supported by Postgres, which are then automatically cast to `oid`.
+These are useful with various `reg*` [object identifier types](https://www.postgresql.org/docs/current/datatype-oid.html) supported by Postgres, which are then automatically cast to `oid`.

 You can use them simply by casting object name (or oid) to some `reg*` type: